 How to Apply

-There are three on-ramps:
+There are three on-ramps.

-1. Online self-referral.
 Anyone can submit an ECF CHOICES referral at perlss.tenncare.tn.gov/externalreferral.
 This is the simplest path for families who are comfortable filling out the form.

-2. If the applicant already has TennCare, call your assigned MCO and ask for an ECF CHOICES referral.
-The MCO Care Coordinator handles intake.
+If the applicant already has TennCare, call the assigned MCO

-3. If the applicant does not have TennCare, call the DDA regional office for help with both the ECF application and Medicaid enrollment:
+If the applicant does not have TennCare, call the DDA regional office

 Other useful contacts:

-• TennCare Long-Term Services & Supports Help Desk: 1-877-224-0219
+TennCare Long-Term Services & Supports Help Desk General help with ECF CHOICES and CHOICES long-term-services questions.
+1-877-224-0219

-The Waitlist (Referral List) and Reserve Capacity
+The Referral List and Reserve Capacity

 Appeals and Rights